Hyle-org/devhub-hyle/docs/developers/quickstart/proof-composition.md

 - simple-token blob: if this fails, it means `bob.id` did not pay for his ticket.
 - ticket-app blob: if this fails, it means `bob.id` has not received the ticket.

-If all proofs are valid, the simple-token balance and ticket-app ticket balance are updated simultaneously at transaction settlement: `bob.id` loses 15 simple-tokens and gains one ticket.
+If all proofs are valid, the simple-token balance and ticket-app ticket balance are updated simultaneously at transaction settlement: `bob.id` sends 15 simple-tokens and gains one ticket.

 If any of the proofs fails, the whole transaction fails and neither state is updated: `bob.id`'s token balance does not change and still has no ticket.

 In our example below, we're giving only 10 tokens to `alice.id`: because she can't perform the token transfer due to her low balance, the entire transaction fails.

 ## Run the example